 The life lesson that Jesus addressed in the Prodigal Son highlights this lesson.
-There is one lesson from this story on how the Lord forgives our many mistakes when we return to Him.
+One study from this story is how the Lord forgives our many mistakes when we return to Him.
 He will receive us.
 That repentant son was very appreciative of His father’s welcome. “‘For this son of mine was dead and has come to life again; he was lost and has been found.’
 And they began to celebrate” (Luke 15:24).
 Due to the depths of our sin, our hearts can better appreciate the endless touches of God’s mercy.

-Each of us regularly need to inspect our hearts and ask, “Why am I carrying out these religious activities?”
+We must regularly inspect our hearts and ask, “Why am I doing these religious activities?”
 “Why do I sing songs and worship?”
 “Why do I read my Bible?”
 Either we will be outwardly induced to perform or prodded in our inner hearts by the Holy Spirit to obey.
-Without the Spirit of God, there is no spiritual life and its accompanying expressions.
-We need to note that our sensitivity to the Holy Spirit can lessen over time if we do not guard our hearts.
+Without the Spirit of God, no spiritual life or accompanying expressions exists.
+Our sensitivity to the Holy Spirit can lessen over time if we do not guard our hearts.

 Be on guard, so that your hearts will not be weighted down with dissipation and drunkenness and the worries of life, and that day will not come on you suddenly like a trap.
 (Luke 21:34)

-Spiritual disciplines can be profitable but damming—if done for reasons of pride.
-Our focus here, though, has not been on what we are doing but why we do those things.
+Spiritual disciplines can be profitable, but damming—if done for reasons of pride.
+Our focus here, though, has not been on what we are doing but on why we do those things.

-If we find that we are a people pleaser or always wondering what people will think, we need to move away from the act-oriented life to the heart-oriented life.
-Spiritual disciplines, like Bible reading, must be maintained, but, at the same time, we ought to aggressively step ahead to retrain our hearts to plead for God to powerfully rekindle our hearts.
+If we find that we are people pleasers or always wondering what people will think, we need to move away from an act-oriented life to a heart-oriented life.
+Spiritual disciplines, like Bible reading, must be maintained, but, at the same time, we ought to aggressively step ahead to retrain our hearts to plead for God to rekindle our hearts powerfully.
 Speak personally to God.
 Tell Him your problems like you would another person.
 Engage your heart in your relationship with God.

 - What is the danger that the author is concerned about?
 Do you agree with this assessment?